 Support Their Decision to Stop Treatments

-Once the couple has made the decision to stop treatments, support their decision.
+Once the individual or couple has made the decision to stop treatments, support their decision.
 Don’t encourage them to try again, and don’t discourage them from adopting, if that is their choice.
 Once the couple has reached resolution (whether to live without children, adopt a child, or become foster parents), they can finally put that chapter of their lives behind them.
 Don’t try to open that chapter again.

 Myths and Facts About Infertility